rmcgibbo/fsync/README.md

 back to the remote machine (like dropbox).
 To get going, you need to run the fsync server on your local workstation -- it's a tiny little status bar app.

-Sort of like mounting your remote server via SSHFS, but better.
+It's sort of like mounting your remote server via SSH-FS, but better.
 That solution doesn't let you easily activate your editor via command line from within your SSH session.

 ## Using

-From your SSH session into a remote machine:
+From within your SSH session on a remote machine, run

 `$ fs foo.bar`

-Pops up your file, in your editor, on your workstation.
+It pops up your file, in your editor, on your workstation.
 When you hit save, the modified file will be automatically synced back to your workstation.
 Poof.

 You can make some customizations by setting the environment variables